Gauri8774/Geeks/README.md

 [This project is an Automatic Pikachu-Voice Converter that records your voice, then modifies and replays it with a pitch-perfect Pikachu sound effect!
 A fun tool to bring out your inner Pokémon.]

 ### The Problem (that doesn't exist)
-[There are too many boring, human-sounding voices in the world.
-Where's the charm, the spark, the pika-pika?]
+There are too many boring, human-sounding voices in the world.
+Where's the charm, the spark, the pika-pika?

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+With Pikachu-ify, you can instantly transform your voice into Pikachu's!
+Just press a button, say anything, and let our program handle the rest.
+Say goodbye to mundane, and hello to electric vocal transformations!

 ## Technical Details
 ### Technologies/Components Used